 If you do not want to get into legal hassles, steer clear of names that are copyrighted by another brand.
 Search the United States Copyright Office’s online database to ensure that your domain name is safe.

 That’s it!
 None of this is rocket science.
-All it requires is some serious time and effort and soon you’ll be on your way to registering your ultra-cool domain name.
+All it requires is some serious time and effort and soon you’ll be on your way to registering your powerful domain name.
 The points we discussed above will help you pick the right name for your online business.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.